-In Section B.4, page 12, the applicant states the application is filed pursuant to the facility need methodology in the 2016 SMFP, and utilizes data from the July 2016 SDR to apply the facility need methodology, in Section B.2, page 10, to demonstrate how the facility qualifies for three additional stations.
+In Section B.4, page 12, the applicant states the application is filed pursuant to the facility need methodology in the 2016 SMFP.
+In Section B.2, page 10, the applicant utilizes data from the July 2016 SDR to apply the facility need methodology and demonstrate how the facility qualifies for five additional stations.
+However, the applicant states, on page 10 of the application, that it is applying for only four additional stations.
 In Section C.1, pages 17-18, the applicant provides the following assumptions: